Reading time: ( 8 ) minutes:

 “It is no measure of health to be well adjusted to a profoundly sick society.“— Jiddu Krishnamurti

-I’m not a medical doctor, please consult your psychiatrist, doctor or physician before deciding to come off any medication and any information you choose to act upon from this website you do so knowing it is at your own risk and that you hold yourself fully responsible and accountable for your own actions and decisions.
+I’m not a medical doctor, please consult your psychiatrist, doctor or physician before deciding to come off any medication and any information you choose to act upon from this website you do so at your own risk at your own discretion, you understand and agree to hold yourself accountable and fully responsible for your own actions, behaviours and decisions.